Overview

 Submission Process

-Undergraduate Students 'Appeal a Grade’ Service Request in Mosaic
+Undergraduate Students and McMaster Continuing Education Students 'Appeal a Grade’ Service Request in Mosaic

 - Review the relevant section in the Student Appeal Procedures.